This is how 2 referees rated Ben:

 GCSE – Edexcel, AQA and iGCSE - legacy and 9-1

 A-Levels (AS/A2) – Edexcel, AQA, OCR/OCR-MEI and Pre-U - legacy and new syllabus:

 International Baccalaureate (IB) – Standard and Higher

 Vectors and matrices

-My school pupils are drawn from a number of local schools including:
+My GCSE and A level pupils have come from local schools including:

 • Tiffin School

 • Epsom College